RA-curryfish/PongOS/README.md

 - A terminal pops up, can type in the cmd line but can't use arrow keys
 - Floppy controller set up and skeleton VFS created
 - A simple kernel heap allocator and frame allocator created
-- Can load data from floppy to memory and jump to that location (running a binary??)
-- Can context switch between kernel and another process/task in the same VAS
+- Can load binary from floppy to memory, and run that code as another process (statically linking lib functions for now) in the same VAS

 ## Building
 - You need to build a cross compiler for x86 arch.
 Download GCC and binutils and build them in a safe directory (away from system stuff)